 Vinyl Lettering Materials

-How To Make a DIY Faux Succulent Planter Box Decoration
+How To Make a DIY Succulent Planter Box Decoration

 Step 1: Paint the box

-First, I painted my wooden box with acrylic craft paint.
-Since I wanted a more rustic, white washed look, I watered down the paint.
+To get this look, paint the wooden box with acrylic craft paint.
+If you want a more rustic, white washed look, water down the paint.

 To do this, dip your paint brush in water.